versionstudio/uad2midi/README.md

 ### How do I set this up?

-The application has been developed and tested on Mac OSX.
+The application has been developed and tested on Mac OSX, and requires no special permissions to run.
 There's no user interface, everything is configured in *uad2midi.properties*.
 Run the provided script *bin/startup.sh* to launch ua2midi.

 ###### Requirements:
 - UAD hardware
 - MIDI device
 - Java
-- The application requires no special permissions to be run

 ###### Virtual MIDI device on Mac OSX
 For my own use case used virtual device *IAC Driver* in as the MIDI device.
 To do this: